Dauphine-Digital-Economics/Homework/Homework5.md

 Consider this scenario, you have the initial design meeting, wait for the two teams to finish their work, you write some tests and realise things don't work and now you need to ask the developers to fix their work, all the while, the two week deadline is approaching.
 This linear way of working involves a lot of waiting.
 You could alternatively agree at the design meeting that each team will write smart contracts with specific function names and expected function behaviour, producing certain specific results.
 While the developers are writing their code, you can write the tests at the same time, ready for immediate testing upon code completion and final deployment.

 Please write **3** tests:
-1. Unit test - function from the token contract
+1. Unit test - function from the token team's contract
-2. Unit test - function from the governance contract
+2. Unit test - function from the governance team's contract
-3. Function test - test a user action (Example: submitting a proposal or voting on a proposal or dsitrbuting voting tokens)
+3. Non-functional test - simulate a user action or do a gas test (Hardhat has a [gas reporter](https://hardhat.org/hardhat-runner/docs/guides/test-contracts))

 **In addition to providing the test scripts and deployment to Celo Alfajores, the DevOps team must also deliver a README.md file** README files are the lifeblood of open source development.
 Seasoned developers will sometimes completely disregard a project if there is no README file present.
 An example of a good README file, see [this](https://github.com/PatrickAlphaC/dao-template) DAO project.